-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-These financial statements were authorized for issue by the Board of Directors of the General Partner of WestStone (Innovation) Limited Partnership on February 28, 2017.
+These financial statements were authorized for issue by the Board of Directors of the General Partner of WestStone (Innovation) Limited Partnership on May 17, 2018.